Earnest-Williams/basicrl/README.md

 ## License

-This project is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project's license is pending.

 ---